 The Magician doesn’t have that morality, so she can step right back and see all the different options without being attached to any of them.
-So that detachment is quite juxtaposed with the Sovereign who has this heart and warmth and passion about what they are wanting to do, whereas the Magician will be above, and not be attached to that, and be able to see all the different options available and all the different ways forward.
+That detachment is quite juxtaposed with the Sovereign who has this heart and warmth and passion about what she is doing.
+The Magician will be above, and not be attached to any particular way of being, and be able to see all the different options available and all the different ways forward.

-C: So lets go back and see what else is displayed in the Magician corner.
+Lets go back and see what else is displayed in the Magician corner.

 C: Like those Escher pictures?

-The Sovereign doesn’t really hold that possibility because she is on her mission and clear about that, whereas the Magician can step up and above and see things from a different perspective.
-Transformation and raising of consciousness can take place because they’re not attached to a particular outcome or a way of being.
+The Sovereign doesn’t really hold that possibility because she is on her mission and focussed on that.
+Whereas the Magician can step up and above and see things from a different perspective.
+Transformation and raising of consciousness can take place because they Magician is not attached to a particular outcome or a way of being.

 C: So the Magician brings the options that haven’t yet been filtered by the values of the Sovereign?